-Over 150 buildings and sites open their doors for Doors Open Toronto, a city-wide celebration recognized as one of Toronto’s most culturally significant events.
+Each year, over 150 buildings and sites open their doors for Doors Open Toronto, a city-wide celebration of architecture, design and urban space.
 The City of Toronto is excited to work with the community to showcase their sites to residents and visitors.

 Developed as a millennium project in 2000, Doors Open Toronto has attracted more than two million visits since its inception.
 People of all ages and backgrounds have had the opportunity to learn about Toronto’s history, become involved, and celebrate Toronto’s built heritage for free!